The Cepheid Distance to the Narrow-Line Seyfert 1 Galaxy NGC 4051: Abstract

 \section{Abstract}

 We derive a distance of $D = 16.6 \pm 0.3$~Mpc ($\mu=31.10\pm0.04$~mag) to the archetypal narrow-line Seyfert 1 galaxy \ng based on Cepheid Period--Luminosity relations and new {\it Hubble Space Telescope} multiband imaging.
-We identify 419 Cepheid candidates and estimate the distance at both optical and near-infrared wavelengths using subsamples of precisely-measured variables.
+We identify 419 Cepheid candidates and estimate the distance at both optical and near-infrared wavelengths using subsamples of precisely-photometered variables (123 and 47 in the optical and near-infrared subsamples, respectively).
 We compare our independent photometric procedures and distance-estimation methods to those used by the SH0ES team and find agreement to 0.01~mag.
 The distance we obtain suggests an Eddington ratio $\dot{m} \approx 0.2$ for \ngs, typical of narrow-line Seyfert 1 galaxies, unlike the seemingly-odd value implied by previous distance estimates.
 We derive a peculiar velocity of $-490\pm34$~km~s$^{-1}$ for \ngs, consistent with the overall motion of the Ursa Major Cluster in which it resides.
 We also revisit the energetics of the \ng nucleus, including its outflow and mass accretion rates.\\